-Microtransit includes shared transportation systems that can offer fixed routes and schedules as well as flexible routes and on-demand scheduling.
-Microtransit is ideally suited for paratransit and door-to-door services.
-Microtransit solutions are being deployed throughout the country to provide small-scale, on-demand public transit service through various programs and solutions.
+Microtransit includes small-scale mass public transit systems that can: (1) offer scheduled, fixed routes; or (2) provide ondemand, flexible or dynamic routes; and in some areas, a hybrid of the two.
+Microtransit is ideally suited for on-demand and door-to-door services however, technology and application of microtransit has proven versatile (i.e. fixed route/hybrid).
+Microtransit solutions are being deployed across America to provide small-scale, on-demand and/or fixed-route public transit service through various programs and solutions.

-MATBUS launched MATBUS On-Demand, a free on-demand transit service in March of 2023.
-The microtransit service operates in two areas, the Fargo Industrial Park and NDSU, providing personalized rides for up to five (5) passengers.
-Ondemand service is available within these service areas, with connections to existing fixed route transit services offered by MATBUS.
+MATBUS launched MATBUS On-Demand, a free on-demand transit service on NDSU's main campus in 2017.
+Now, the microtransit service operates in two areas, the Fargo Industrial Park and NDSU, providing personalized rides for up to five (5) passengers.
+On-demand service is available within these service areas, with connections to existing fixed route transit services offered by MATBUS.